Code-Institute-Submissions/skfitness-ms1/README.md

 ### Responsiveness:

-For Responsiveness i payed special attention to screen size as small as iphone 5 and large screens upto 5120px x 2880px (Imac Pro)
+For Responsiveness i paid special attention to screen size as small as iphone 5 and large screens upto 5120px x 2880px (Imac Pro)
 * On iphone 5 website worked as i wanted it to
 * Tested on my iphone 8 and found text overflow on one of my about divs changed div height to fix this
 * Everything worked fine on ipad screen size